Simple Guide on Must be True and Must be False Questions

 3. Plot the statement on the truth spectrum.

 4. If MBF or MBT, can you pinpoint the formal logic presented?
-Is there truly no room for doubt?some text
+Is there truly no room for doubt?

 1. Probable and strongly supported does NOT necessarily mean must be true.